TralahM/TralahM.github.io/_posts/2020-01-30-Getting-Started-with-GIT.markdown

+---
+categories: git vcs
+excerpt: "Getting Started with the GIT Version Control System"
+---

-# Getting Started with GIT
+# Getting Started with the GIT Version Control System
 ## What is Git?
 ### Installation
 #### Linux